Though i'm desperate to parasail after my chance in the Caribbean was cancelled do to high winds, i know that i can do that at just about any beach.

 I really want to fly in a helicopter and that is a traditional, touristy thing to do in the islands, but I wanted something different, something that you just don't hear about often, so i went for outrigger canoe surfing.

 These multi-person canoes are based on traditional, Polynesian designs with a floaton attached for extra stability in hard chop.
-They are beached right in the thick of Waikiki and you launch in the middle of swimmers and surfers and everybody.

 There was a crew of paddlers and a captain who steers and chooses our waves.
 We paddled out beyond the wave breaks,